Income Protection is a type of insurance designed to protect your earnings if you’re ever unable to work.

 Cirencester Friendly provides you with a range of additional benefits and services, including a hospitalisation benefit and a Friendly Voice service that provides you with a personal nurse that you can contact for advice and emotional support.

 The Exeter is one of the few UK insurers that is able to offer own occupation cover to workers in higher risk occupations, although such policies only offer age banded premiums.

-Holloway Friendly has been in the Income Protection market since 1880 when it was founded by one of the key people involved in the creation of Income Protection as an insurance product.
+Holloway Friendly has been around since 1880 when it was founded by one of the key people involved in the creation of Income Protection as an insurance product.
 It offers cover to all individuals on an own occupation basis.

-L&G Accident & Sickness Insurance comes with a free life cover element that pays out a maximum of 12 times your monthly benefit if you pass away while the policy is in force.
+L&G comes with a free life cover element that pays out a maximum of 12 times your monthly benefit if you pass away while the policy is in force.

-LV Accident & Sickness Cover offers free access to its LV Doctor Services, which include fast access to remote GP services, second opinion services and private prescriptions for policyholders and their children up to the age of 16.
+LV offers free access to its LV Doctor Services, which include fast access to remote GP services, second opinion services and private prescriptions for policyholders and their children up to the age of 16.

 Royal London Accident & Sickness Insurance can include Fracture Cover, which pays out a lump sum of between £1,500 and £4,000 on top of any benefit you’d receive for being off work if you receive a fracture of a specified body part

 Shepherds Friendly allows you to apply to suspend cover and premium payments under your plan for a minimum continuous period of 3 months and up to a maximum continuous period of 24 months.
 This is known as ‘Career Break’ option.

 Vitality provides a unique offering.
 While the core of its policy is similar to other providers, it also offers a unique set of additional benefits to those who participate in the Wellness / Optimiser programs that can include policy discounts and rewards.